INSIDE OUR BEAUTIFUL CHURCH

 LATEST NEWS

-Please pray for the Repose of the Soul of Jessie Horn, who died on 24th March 2024, aged 93 years.
+Please pray for the Repose of the Soul of Matilda Harvey, who died on 13th April 2024, aged 96 years.

-Her Requiem Mass will be on Tuesday, 23rd April 2024 at 10am, followed by cremation at Holmsford Bridge Crematorium.
+Her Funeral Service will be on Tuesday, 7th May 2024 at 1.30pm, in Holmsford Bridge Crematorium.

 May she rest in peace and rise in glory.